caio-messias/lunatik/README.md

 ```
 A gui will appear with various kernel configurations.
 Go to device drivers options and at the end of that list, find Lunatik and enable it with module support.
 This will also enable the poc-driver automatically.
 Also go to "Processor type and features", then "Preemption Model" and choose preemptible Kernel.
-A preemptible kernel will allow for multiple lua scripts to execute and interact with the rcu hash table concurrently.
+A preemptible kernel will allow for multiple Lua scripts to execute and interact with the rcu hash table concurrently.

 With Lunatik now enabled, we now have to compile the entire kernel.
 Fortunately, debian offers us a simple and quick approach.
 ```bash